Two shows, same basic concept.

 - Christmas Episode

-- Colour Coded Characters: The red team vs. the gold [yellow] team.
-This was usually true of College Mad House as well, but if a competing school had blue as one of their school colors, they would wear blue jerseys instead.
+- Colour-Coded Characters: The red team vs. the gold [yellow] team.
+This was usually true of College Mad House as well, but if a competing school had blue or white as one of their school colors, they would wear those color jerseys instead.

 - Deserted Island: One of the tag locations, in the pool.